 (Amd) 2401.3 Permits.
-Permits shall be required as set forth in Section 105.5.
+Permits shall be required as set forth in Sections 105.5.

-CHAPTER 25 FRUIT AND CROP RIPENING
+FRUIT AND CROP RIPENING

-(Amd) 2501.1 Scope.
-Ripening processes where ethylene gas is introduced into a room to promote the ripening of fruits, vegetables and other crops shall comply with this chapter and Section 116 for items involving building construction services or systems.
-Pursuant to section 29-291a of the_Connecticut General Statutes, the Connecticut State Fire Prevention Code shall be applicable for oil burners, flammable and combustible liquids, gas equipment and piping, liquefied gas and liquefied natural gas, hazardous chemicals, and processes and activities that occur in the building or structure that are not used to support the building components services or systems, and for the purposes of prevention of fire and other related emergencies.
+(Amd) 2501.1 Scope Ripening processes where ethylene gas is introduced into a room to promote the ripening of fruits, vegetables and other crops shall comply with this chapter and section 116 for items involving building construction services and/or systems.
+Pursuant to Connecticut General Statutes section 29-291a as amended by Public Act 21-165, the Connecticut State Fire Prevention Code shall be applicable for oil burners, flammable and combustible liquids, gas equipment and piping, liquefied gas and liquefied natural gas, hazardous chemicals, and processes and activities that occur in the building or structure that are not used to support the building components services and/or systems, and for the purposes of prevention of fire and other related emergencies.